Busedame/Born2beRoot/README.md

 - `sudo systemctl is_enabled cron.service`: Checks if the cron service is enabled.
 - `sudo vim /etc/pam.d/common-password`: Opens the PAM password configuration file in the vim text editor.

-*This project was finished Feb 27th 2024.*
+*This project was finished Jan 11th 2024.*